 Do you already have a prefered style of home decor?
 It is possible to completely transform the appearance of your home by combining parts and features from several styles.

 8. Eclectic Design Style

-Main design attributes:
+Main design features:

-- Defined by contrasts and variety.
+- characterised by its contrasts and variety.

 9. Beach/Nautical Style

 Beachy hues and patterns are used in this vibrant kitchen design.

 The beach aesthetic is great for oceanfront properties, but it doesn't belong anywhere else, in my opinion.
 In the suburbs, a house decorated like a ship can stand out as strange.
 The hallmarks of this design aesthetic are the use of plenty of natural light (via windows), the inclusion of nautical elements like rope, dark wood, and other materials seen aboard boats, and the inclusion of wicker or rattan furniture.